 Below are the preschool and kindergarten activities that I used for our unit.
 Older children also love the opportunity to experiment with plasticine.
 Any new hands-on learning experience is valuable for any age.
 All of the activities could easily be done at home or school.

-I have been the kindergarten specialist (aka. kindergarten specials/kindergarten prep teacher) at my school for several years now, and I love my job!
-I try to make my kindergarten activities hands-on and filled with new learning experiences.
 We had a great week working with plasticine!
-This mini unit includes, art, science and even some math activities broken into five 40-60 minute lessons – perfect for teachers who cover prep periods.
+This mini unit includes, art, science and even some math activities broken into five 40-60 minute lessons.
 I did these lessons with 4 classes of 25-30 kids ages 3-6.

-To start, I gave every student a small cube (roughly 1″) to work with.
-I asked them to think about how it was different from playdough and other materials they are used to working with.
-Students happily explored the plasticine for the entire period.
+To start, I gave every child a small cube (roughly 1″) to work with.
+I asked them to think about how it was different from playdough and other materials they were use to working with.
+Children happily explored the plasticine for the entire period.
 They were encouraged to roll, flatten, make into a ball, smoosh their fingers into it – anything they wanted.
 At the end of the period, everyone handed their plasicine back in to use on day 2.